Illinois free child care assistance programs.

 Low income families that are working or in some form of training or education programs may be able to receive assistance with their child care expenses from the Illinois Department Human Services (DHS).
 Free grants or vouchers may be offered to pay for daycare.
 The state government works closely with each town and county to process applications and ensure that the funding gets to the correct families.

 Find how to apply for free or subsidized government daycare programs in Illinois below.
 There are a number of conditions that need to be met by applicants, funding is limited, and there is often a waiting list in place.

-The state works to ensure that qualified families receive access to high quality, affordable child or day care.
+The state works to ensure that qualified families receive access to low cost or even better, free high quality, affordable child or day care.
 The financial aid that is available is for low-income, working families and they need to be using the government assistance in order to keep working or attending this training.
 The parent also needs to continue to contribute to the healthy, emotional and social development of the infant, teenager or child that is enrolled.

 The state will only pay a portion of your total bill and enrolled families will still be required to cost-share on a sliding scale.
 The amount the parent needs to pay will factor in their income, family size and also the total number of children that they have enrolled in state subsidized care.
 Illinois can help some or all of the following residents.
 Program terms may change over time as well.